Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ```
 <img width="204" alt="2" src="https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/50421406-5b9c-4957-8a2d-31fd37c091e2">

-Based on the output, it appears that the columns "Limit," "Balance," "Education," "Marital," and "Age" contain some missing values.
-To rectify this issue, we should first analyse the distribution of each column to determine the most suitable method for replacing the missing values, which could involve using the mean, median, or mode.
+Based on the output, it seems that the columns "Limit," "Balance," "Education," "Marital," and "Age" contain some missing values.
+To address this issue, we need to analyse the distribution of each column to decide on the most appropriate method for replacing the missing values.
+Possible approaches include using the mean, median, or mode depending on the data distribution.

 #### View Data Distribution
 ```